sparsh10-sbk/AI-Powered-Productivity-and-Task-Management-Platform/README.md

-# AI-Driven Productivity and Task Management Platform
+# AI-Driven Task Management Platform

 A task management platform built using **Angular** for the frontend and **Node.js** with **MongoDB** for the backend.
 The platform allows users to register, log in, add tasks, manage task duration, and receive news summaries based on their interests, powered by AI.